zhuowei/nft_ptr/README.md

 # What works

-- Deploying ERC721 smart contract on program start
+- Deploying ERC-721 smart contract on program start
+- Create smart contract for each `nft_ptr` instance
 - Call smart contract to create token when a pointer is transferred into an `nft_ptr`
-- Tested on local chain using Ganache
-- Create smart contract for each `nft_ptr` instance
 - Transfer token when pointer moved between `nft_ptr`s

 For more information, please read our [white paper](white_paper.pdf).

+# Future steps

+`nft_ptr` instances are themselves [ERC-20 tokens](https://goerli.etherscan.io/token/0x90eaf0ab2c6455a9b794f9dcf97839fa25b4ce2d) with 0 supply, for forward compatibility with our next library, `nft_shared_ptr`.

+`nft_shared_ptr` will implement reference counting by selling shares to the owned object until the SEC complains.

+# Sponsor development

+For a limited time, you can buy any Git commit from this repository as a Non-Fungible Token on my Content-First Multimedia Proof-of-Authority revision-controlled realtime collaborative private enterprise [Blockchain](https://docs.google.com/document/d/1d03A_-BAgwFZgmHh3TzEbGsvQ33albI9WT3fLa9gjtQ/edit) (a shared Google Doc).

+You can also help by going full `r/roastme` on my code: this is only my second Rust project, and I would appreciate guidance on my way to [carcinization](https://en.wikipedia.org/wiki/Carcinisation).

+# What I learned

+- how C++ smart pointers are implemented
+- how to implement a Non-Fungible Token
+- how the Ethereum ecosystem has evolved since I wrote my last smart contract in 2017
+- how to write a (trivial) program in Rust without fighting the borrow checker once
+- how to use [rust-web3](https://github.com/tomusdrw/rust-web3), [serde_json](https://github.com/serde-rs/json), and the [openssl](https://docs.rs/openssl/0.10.33/openssl/) crate
+- how to call Rust from C

 # Building